Computer tips

 Dave's Tips

-expensive dating service.
-Once you complete the form, you've given them
+nationally known, very expensive dating service.
+Once you complete the form, you've

 anything on these sites.